 Proposition Bets – Players’ Cut

-It’s a little-known secret that many sportsbooks lose money on propositions.
+It’s a little-known secret that many sportsbooks lose money on proposition bets.
 Of course, that begs the question of why they offer them in the first place, if they’re aren’t making anything off them.
 Well, first of all, they probably aren’t losing THAT much money on their proposition markets, or they wouldn’t offer them altogether.
 Pinnacle Sports, the largest bookmaker in the world by a large margin, used to offer NFL player props, but they got rid of the market altogether several years ago.

 Proposition Betting Marketing

 Anyway, the point here is that props either aren’t profitable, break even or marginally profitable for most sportsbooks.
 The best explanation for sites offering them is because their competition does and a considerable amount of the betting public is interested in betting them.
 It’s similar to a shopper deciding which store to go to that day.
 The price of the goods is important, but so is variety.
 Even though most people are not going to buy everything in the store, it’s nice to have a selection and be able to purchase from a larger pool of goods.

 That’s the same way with sportsbooks.
 Enough people are interested in proposition betting that it becomes another reason to play at Sportsbook A instead of Sportsbook B. A lot of prop betting sites tout their high number of betting markets, and props only add to this total.
 Online sports betting is a marketplace just like any other industry and people want options.
 Also, let’s not forget, sportsbooks do ban or limit players frequently.
 If a particular player is winning too much on props, they can simply cut their limits or cancel any action those props.